Zeiss ZX1 Comparison Review

 The Zeiss ZX1 is a fixed lens compact camera that was revealed to the public in September 2018 and is equipped with a full frame sensor.
 It offers a resolution of 37.4 megapixel.

 Is the Zeiss ZX1 a good camera?
-The ZX1 has a Camera Elo of 3163.
-This very strong rating puts it among the elite group of camera grand masters.
-The ZX1 ranks among the top 10 percent of all prime lens compact cameras.
-In terms of its sensor size category (full frame cameras), the ZX1 ranks among the top 30 percent.
+The ZX1 has a Camera Elo of 2584.
+This rating puts the ZX1 among the top 20 percent of all prime lens compact cameras.
+In terms of its sensor size category (full frame cameras), the ZX1 ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 4-star performance rating.

 |Fixed lens compact camera|